 Areas of Concentration

 Baylor Law School strives to produce, first and foremost, a well-rounded and broadly educated lawyer.
-We recognize, however, that a broad exposure to theory and doctrine is not sufficient preparation alone.
-To expose students to the depth, complexity and sophistication of modern legal practice, we have developed eight areas of concentration that you can pursue with your JD, should you so choose:
+We recognize, however, that a broad exposure to theory and doctrine is not sufficient preparation.
+To expose students to the depth, complexity, and sophistication of modern legal practice, we have developed nine areas of concentration that you can pursue with your JD, should you so choose:

-All law students complete the practice Court Program at the culmination of their law school experience.
+All law students complete the Practice Court program as the culmination of their law school experience.
 Students taking litigation concentrations will participate in more advanced work as part of their skills exercises.
-Within certain areas of concentration, Baylor Law Schooloffers one-on-one Capstone experiences with highly specialized faculty, including:
+Within certain areas of concentration, Baylor Law School offers one-on-one Capstone experiences with highly specialized faculty, including:

 - Administration of Estates